 How long you can stay on an AEWV

-The total time you can stay in New Zealand on 1 or more Accredited Employer Work Visas (AEWV) — also called your maximum continuous stay — changes depending on your job.
+The total time you can stay in New Zealand on 1 or more Accredited Employer Work Visas (AEWV) – also called your maximum continuous stay — changes depending on your job and whether the visa is a seasonal AEWV.

-Total time you can stay on an AEWV
+Total time you can stay on a regular AEWV or seasonal AEWV

 The 'total time you can stay' is the total amount of time you can stay in New Zealand on 1 or more AEWVs.
 We also call this your